Rishi Sunak promises to use Tory conference to set out long-term vision for UK

 “And we’ll do it by taking long-term decisions for a brighter future.”

-On Sunday, Mr Sunak will make a visit to a town in Lancashire to mark the announcement of a £1 billion fund to help regenerate towns across the UK.
+On Sunday, Mr Sunak will make a visit to a town in Lancashire to mark the announcement of a £1bn fund to help regenerate towns across the UK.

-As part of the package, 55 towns will be given a £20 million endowment-style fund – each to be spent over the course of a decade on improvements.
+As part of the package, 55 towns will be given a £20m endowment-style fund – each to be spent over the course of a decade on improvements.

 Some of the places being awarded the funding are part of the so-called Red Wall – constituencies in Labour’s traditional heartlands of the North of England and the Midlands that Boris Johnson won for the Tories during his landslide election victory in 2019 – which Mr Sunak will need to hold at the next election to remain in No 10.